endreymarcell/logical/README.md

 __What about side effects?__ ⚡️

 Right.
 Remember how you weren't supposed to return anything in your logic's event handlers?
-That's because with `logical.ts`, that is returned for side effects!
+That's because with `logical`, that is returned for side effects!

 First, define your state as usual:
 ```typescript